Getting Started

 file and click "OK".
 "Trust" the project if you are prompted.

-If you previously had used other versions of Java to build project, you can change to Java 11 by File -> Project Structure... -> Change Project SDK to the one you want to use
+If you previously had used other versions of Java to build the project, you can change to Java 11 by File -> Project Structure... -> Change Project SDK to the one you want to use

 .